Introduction from our Chief Constable

 - Build effective working relationships with people through clear communication and a collaborative approach.

-This role is required to operate at Level 3 in the Competancy Values Framework (CVF).
+This role is required to operate at Level 3 in the Competency Values Framework (CVF).
 More information about the CVF can be found here.

-The process of shortlisting will take place on Tuesday 31st August 2021.
+The process of shortlisting will take place w/c 11th November 2021.
 You will be notified of your application outcome shortly thereafter via the online recruitment portal where you submitted your application.

-Candidates will be emailed the presentation topic at least one week in advance of their interview date.
+Candidates will be emailed the presentation topic prior to interviews.

-We will notify you of the outcome of the final interview shortly after all the interview have taken place.
+We will notify you of the outcome of the final interview shortly after all the interviews have taken place.